Come to Rethymno and celebrate “Vendema”!

 The usefulness of the fruit of the olive tree in the human body is well-known and is due to its rich nutrients.
 The olives as offered on our table, contain olive oil & proteins - with almost all the main amino acids - sugars, steroglucosides, cerebrosides and sulfolites.
 Also, inorganic elements with biological value for the human body, such as iron, calcium, potassium, magnesium, phosphorus and vitamin A.

-Undoubtedly, the consumption of olive oil in a balanced diet is a powerful ally in the protection and management of many diseases, and according to dieticians, every person except the other foods should eat 80 grams of olives per day.
+Undoubtedly, the consumption of olive oil in a balanced diet is a powerful ally in the protection and management of many diseases, and according to dieticians, every person in addition to other foods should eat 80 grams of olives per day.

 The most important health benefits of olive oil consumption are: